The Fukushima meltdown is way too hot for humans

 Update March 6: Includes additional background.

-CRISPR gene editing explained: What is it and how does it work?: Everything you need to know about the gene-editing breakthrough.
+CRISPR gene editing explained: Everything you need to know about the gene-editing breakthrough.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.